Understanding Uniswap for Your Token Launch

 - Enough funds to cover gas fees

 If you created your token on 20lab and selected Uniswap V2 as your default exchange, you have all the foundational setup already in place.
+This includes an empty liquidity pool created and properly connected to your token contract.

-- Log into your 20lab owner dashboard
+- Log into your 20lab owner dashboard.

-- Find your token in the list of created tokens
+- Find your token in the list of created tokens.

 Here's how to do it: